-Draw the Santa’s beard and cap on a sheet of paper and ask your kid to cut it out along the lines.
-He can then decorate it and using a cello tape.
+Draw Santa’s beard and cap on a sheet of paper and ask your kid to cut it out along the lines.
+He can then decorate it using cello tape.
 Secure a thin stick at the back to hold this mask.
-This can be considered as one of the best cutting and pasting activities for kids.
+This can be considered one of the best cutting and pasting activities for kids.

 9. Paper Collage:

 A simple paper collage is enough to keep your kid busy.
 Get him different colored papers and ask him to create a collage using different objects cut from different pieces of papers and then sticking them together on a sheet.
 It is a simple paper cutting designs your kid can easily do.

 If you’re looking for ideas that make your child create something he could use, there’s nothing better than this one.
 Trace this outline on card paper and ask your kid to cut it carefully.
 Now cut a large-sized photo of your kid such that it fits the middle area, and ask your kid to stick it and decorate it.

 Frequently Asked Questions

 1. What are the basic techniques for paper-cutting crafts for children?